 One of the most complex, dynamically developing and frequently used methods of sensory analysis is Quantitative Descriptive Analysis (QDA) [13], [14].
 This method, also known as the profiling method, is used for the qualitative and quantitative determination of the comprehensive characteristics of food products.
 Its basic assumption is that the palatability, smell or texture are not individual product quality features, but a complex of many individual features that can be distinguished, identified and defined.
 A special preliminary procedure allows selecting the characteristic units of the analysed products and establishing their definitions.
 The profile analysis may be complete, i.e. it may concern discriminants perceived through all senses (sight, smell, taste and sensory and tactile senses) or partial, including only smell and taste features or texture features.
 Each feature is quantified on a linear (or numerical) scale with appropriate boundary definitions.
-The results of the analysis of variance (ANOVA) to determine which of the characteristics significantly differentiate the tested samples and whether the repeated assessments (separate sessions) are not a significant factor of variation.
+The results of the assessment are converted into numerical values and then subjected to statistical processing, using the analysis of variance (ANOVA) to determine which of the characteristics significantly differentiate the tested samples and whether the repeated assessments (separate sessions) are not a significant factor of variation.